-“I’ll bring my sensor gear.”
+“Fine with me.
+I’ll bring my sensor gear.”

 “But nothing portable.
 I want to do a deep snoop.”

-“Okay, but nothing dangerous.”
+“Okay, nothing dangerous.”

-“I’m a harvester, Dev.
-Been in tighter crawls than this.
+“I’ve been in tighter crawls than this.
 Look over there, near the deck.
-I’m gonna check it out, see how far it goes.”
+I’m gonna check it out, see how far back I can get.”

-“Look over here, on the other side of this beam.
+“Over here, behind this slab.
 There’s a hatch.
 Doesn’t look damaged.”

-“Well, don’t open it.
+“Don’t open it.
 You don’t know what’s on the other side.”

-“Oh, but it will, as soon as I make a hole.”
+“It will, as soon as I make a hole.”

-“Squirt some lube on it.
+“Squirt some lube.
 This is just a pilot hole.”
-A minute later, the bit hit air.
-Casey slowly removed the bit, exchanging it for a larger one.
-“One more after this should give me a large enough hole to start on the other side.
-I need room to get the lube tube in.
-Got to keep that one extra cool, no sparks.
-Get your mask ready.
-Might be acid air on the other side.”
-Casey reached into a vest pouch, removing a small gray cylinder.
+A patient minute later, the drill bit hit air.
+Casey mounted a larger spiral bit.
+“One more after this to make a hole large enough to start on the other side.
+Put your mask on.”
+Casey reached into a vest pouch, handed Dev a small gray cylinder.
 “Hold this.”

 “What is it?”

 “Plug goop.
 Keep it ready for when I punch through.”

 “What?
 What?”
-Dev demanded, slightly panicked.
+Dev demanded.